OpenROV/openrov-software/arduino/OpenROV/README.md

 - [ ] In the OpenRov.ino file, add a #ifdef section for your device along side the other devices.
 - [ ] Update the enumeration of #ifdef devices in the settings.h file

+If your module requires multiple sub-modules, use a naming convention that groups your files togther in the directory.
+Do not use subdirectories as that prevents the Aurdino IDE from being able to load the project.

 Be sure to use SI units everywhere to make it easy for modules to share data.
 The following table are the suggestions from the ada-fruit standard sensor project which looks like a good guide to follow:

 Standardised SI Units for Sensor DataA key part of the unified sensor driver system layer is the standardisation of values on SI units of a particular scale.
 This following SI units and scales are used for the appropriate sensor type: